 O UBC should set the maximum building height at the upper end of the range proposed in the draft plan for Stadium Neighbourhood (i.e., closer to 32 storeys), reducing the amount of land needed to accommodate housing in other parts of campus.
-(1)

-UBC should set the maximum building height at the lower end of the range (i.e., closer to 22 storeys), even if it leads to higher building heights in other future neighbourhoods, such as Acadia, and potentially converting some academic land to neighbourhood land.
-(4)

-O Neither (6)

-Why do you feel this way?
-(Optional)

-Thank you for providing your feedback on the land use choices.

-Is there anything else you would like to add about the Campus Vision 2050 "big ideas" and/or choices?

-Submit your email below to be entered to win 1 of 10 \$100 UBC Bookstore gift cards!
+(1) UBC should set the maximum building height at the lower end of the range (i.e., closer to 22 storeys), even if it leads to higher building heights in other future neighbourhoods, such as Acadia, and potentially converting some academic land to neighbourhood land.
+(4) O Neither (6) WI ny do you feel this way?
+(Optional) Th ank you for providing your feedback on the land use choices. there anything else you would like to add about the Campus Vision 2050 "big ideas" d/or choices?
+Su bmit your email below to be entered to win 1 of 10 \$100 UBC Bookstore gift cards!